Standard conjectures on algebraic cycles: Conjecture D (numerical equivalence vs. homological equivalence)

 Conjecture D states that numerical and homological equivalence agree.
 (It implies in particular the latter does not depend on the choice of the Weil cohomology theory).
 This conjecture implies the Lefschetz conjecture.
 If the Hodge standard conjecture holds, then the Lefschetz conjecture and Conjecture D are equivalent.

-This conjecture was shown by Lieberman for varieties of dimension at most 4, and for abelian varieties.
+Over the field of complex numbers, this conjecture was shown by Lieberman for varieties of dimension at most 4, and for abelian varieties.

+Over finite fields, this conjecture was shown by Clozel for abelian varieties with etale l-adic cohomology, for an infinite set of prime numbers l (which can be stated in terms of Cebotarev density theorem).
+One crucial idea in the proof of Clozel is to try to reduce to a similar setting as for Abelian varieties over the field of complex numbers: construct a "Hodge decomposition" for the cohomology, using the type of CM field of the endomorphism group.

 The Hodge Standard Conjecture

 The Hodge standard conjecture is modelled on the Hodge index theorem.
 It states the definiteness (positive or negative, according to the dimension) of the cup product pairing on primitive algebraic cohomology classes.
 If it holds, then the Lefschetz conjecture implies Conjecture D. In characteristic zero the Hodge standard conjecture holds, being a consequence of Hodge theory.
 In positive characteristic the Hodge standard conjecture is known for surfaces (Grothendieck (1958)) and for abelian varieties of dimension 4 (Ancona (2020)).

 The Hodge standard conjecture is not to be confused with the Hodge conjecture which states that for smooth projective varieties over C, every rational (p, p)-class is algebraic.
 The Hodge conjecture implies the Lefschetz and Künneth conjectures and conjecture D for varieties over fields of characteristic zero.
 The Tate conjecture implies Lefschetz, Künneth, and conjecture D for ℓ-adic cohomology over all fields.